-Our vision
+Our Vision

 Our vision is to be a key element in the success of our community's development, sustainability and prosperity.
-We will provide a level of service and community involvement that has people feeling left out if they are not banking with either Heidelberg or East Ivanhoe Community Bank® branches.
+We will provide a level of service and community involvement that will have people feeling left out and neglected if they are not banking with either Heidelberg Community Bank® Branch or East Ivanhoe Community Bank® Branch.

-Our mission
+Our Mission

-- · to grow a sound and profitable banking facility for the Heidelberg, East Ivanhoe and surrounding communities; - · to provide value for our shareholders, staff, customers and the community; and - · to support community programs and groups in providing key benefits to them.
+- · to grow a sound and profitable banking facility for the Heidelberg, East Ivanhoe and surrounding communities - · to provide value for our shareholders, staff, customers and the community and - to support community programs and groups by providing key benefits to them.